dwsmith1983/hadoop_spark_docker/README.md

+# Motivation
+With so many Hadoop and Spark builds out there on Docker, why would we create another one?
+This was for two reasons:
+1. We had a lot of trouble getting many of these builds to run and work and
+2. Many of the builds were using older versions of Hadoop and Spark.

+Therefore, we decided to comb through many of the builds looking for pieces we could stitch together that would work with the latest versions and actually deploy seamlessly on a distributed cluster.
+We ended up borrowing ideas and parts of builds from a handful of developers as well as adding our own work arounds.

+I tried to remember and list everyone I used as a reference in resources;
+however, if you notice developer we forgot to attribute, send us the link to their (or your) GitHub and Docker repos.
+We will be able to recall if we went through code by seeing the name.

 # Resources
 I had to adapt my set up from many different configurations.
 Here is the short list of what I can remember.